-Advertising and Sponsorship opportunities are available at our Summit, in our publications and on our websites.
-For further details and rates please e-mail Martina Bermingham at: email@example.com or phone us: 353 1 293 0566.
+Advertising and Sponsorship opportunities are available now for the 2019 Financial Centres Summit and Aviation Finance Conference 2019.
+For further details and rates please e-mail Martina Bermingham at: firstname.lastname@example.org or phone us: 353 1 293 0566.
 To see the forward Editorial Calendar for Finance Dublin please request a copy by email here or contact Gary Culliton, John Stanley or Dustin O'Neill at tel: 353 1 293 0566.